 Time series forecasting is the task of predicting future values based on historical data.
 Examples across industries include forecasting of weather, sales numbers and stock prices.
-More recently, it has been applied to predicting price trends for cryptocurrencies such as Bitcoin and Ethereum.
+It has also been applied to predicting price trends for cryptocurrencies such as Bitcoin and Ethereum.
 Given the prevalence of time series forecasting applications in many different fields, every data scientist should have some knowledge of the available methods for carrying it out.

 A wide array of methods are available for time series forecasting.
 One of the most commonly used is Autoregressive Moving Average (ARMA), which is a statistical model that predicts future values using past values.
 This method for making time series predictions is flawed, however, because it doesn’t capture seasonal trends.
 It also assumes that the time series data is stationary, meaning that its statistical properties wouldn’t change over time.
 This type of behavior is an idealized assumption that doesn’t hold in practice, however, which means ARMA may provide skewed results.